 The police officers told the group to sit down.
 The group sat and asked for water because of the effects of the tear gas.
 The female police officer gave the group water.
 The police then began interrogating them, asking; how many people were in the group?
 Although the group was originally 13, the group said they are only 11 so that the police would not chase the two who had managed to avoid arrest.

-Two Slovenian army members arrived a little later at the spot of apprehension.
+Two Slovenian officers, whom the respondent described as “army”, arrived a little later at the spot of apprehension.
 The respondent did not know if they were working independently or had coordinated their actions with the Slovenian police officers.
 One army officer had a gun and one did not.
 The one without a gun spoke Italian and asked if anyone in the group spoke Italian.
 Since it was dark, the respondent could not clearly make out more information about their uniforms.

 The police officers told the respondent: